Michael Berman, Deputy CIO & Chief Innovation Officer, California State University, Office of the Chancellor

 Paul Turner is the Director of Learning Platforms in the Office of Information Technologies.
 Paul works closely with faculty and students to support the growing need for advanced digital and collaborative technologies to support teaching and learning.
 He has also worked closely the past ten years with various campus groups to design innovative learning spaces and leads a team dedicated to exploring emerging technologies with applications for teaching, learning, and research.
 A 1978 graduate of the University of South Carolina (B.A.
 Philosophy/Physics), Paul also has a Masters degree from The George Washington University (Education) and completed an advanced graduate study in Information Science and Learning Technologies at the University of Missouri-Columbia.
 Paul annually co-teaches a course in Applied Multimedia for the Computing and Digital Technologies program in the College of Arts & Letters.

-Nick White is the Director of Competency Based Learning Solution at Capella University.
+Nick White is the Vice President, Course Development, Strategic Education Inc. at Capella University.
 Nick’s constant goal is to find ways to make learning more effective and efficient for adult learners through innovative design practices and the smart use of technology.
 He leads a diverse team of designers and technologists that work collaboratively with faculty members to design exceptional online programs and courses; among the most noteworthy achievements of the team has been the Flexpath direct assessment approach, which comprises one of the largest and most advanced examples in this very promising category.
 Nick has a master's degree in instructional design, is an award-winning instructional designer and administrator, and is a frequent speaker at national conferences.

 Shannon Wilson, Vice President of Academic Technologies, University of Phoenix